 TDG levels associated with the Project have occasionally been measured above the numeric criteria.
-The levels of TDG that result in exceedances are most likely to occur during April through August as a result of high TDG levels coming into the Project from upstream, or unit outages.
+The levels of TDG that result in exceedances are most likely to occur during April through August as a result of high TDG levels coming into the Project from upstream, or forced spill due to low electricity demand or unit outages.
 Similar to other hydroelectric facilities on the Columbia River system, probabilities for exceedances are higher during late spring periods of high river flow and low electrical demand.

 Three studies were performed to evaluate the ability of the Wells Project to meet TDG numeric criteria.
-The first two were field studies, the third was an unsteady-state threedimensional two-phase numerical model.
+The first two were field studies, the third was an unsteady-state three-dimensional two-phase numerical model.
 The model allowed the PUD to observed predicted movement of water through the gates and downstream and how the gas bubbles moved within the water; and to more narrowly focus on specific combinations of gates to reduce TDG in both the near and far field.
 According to the model, concentrated spill operations reduce the TDG production and increase the degasification at the free surface.
-A "Play book" was created that identified a specific set of gate openings to minimize TDG production and thereby meet TDG numeric criteria.
-According to the model, assuming incoming TDG is equal to or less than 115% (the regulatory standard for the upstream dam) and one turbine is down (a conservative estimate), and if the dam is operated in compliance with the "Play book", levels in the tailrace will remain below 119% (120% is the regulatory limit), and values in the downstream forebay will remain below 115% (another regulatory limit) (Politano 2009).
-This is included as part of the annual Gas Abatement Plan (GAP), required in the state water quality standards.
+A "Playbook" was created that identified a specific set of gate openings to minimize TDG production and thereby meet TDG numeric criteria.
+According to the model, assuming incoming TDG is equal to or less than 115% and one turbine is down (a conservative estimate), the remaining turbines are operating at hydraulic capacity, and the dam is operated in compliance with the "Spill Playbook", levels in the tailrace will remain below 119% (120% is the regulatory limit), and values in the downstream forebay will remain below 115% (another regulatory limit) (Politano 2009).
+The Playbook is included as part of the annual Gas Abatement Plan (GAP) that is required by the state water quality standards.

 In 2011, Columbia River flows at Wells Dam have been the third-highest on record.
-A PUD mid-season analysis has shown that spill season started and peaked early and total river flow past Wells has been almost twice the long-term historic average.
+A PUD mid-season analysis has shown that spill season started and peaked early, and that total river flow past Wells has been almost twice the long-term historic average.
 Two of the ten turbines were down due to mechanical problems.
 The 125% hourly standard for the tailrace was exceeded on 19 out of 126 days when flows exceeding the 7Q10 flood flow are discounted.
 However, for each of those 19 days, the average incoming TDG in the Wells forebay exceeded 115%.
 Of the 75 days when forebay 12C-High TDG was below 115% and flows were below 7Q10, the highest hourly average exceeded 125% on one day, and that was most likely due to a sensor malfunction.
 Results for the 120% 12C-High standard for the tailrace were very similar.

 The 115% 12C-High standard for the downstream forebay (at Rocky Reach dam) was exceeded 41 out of 126 days when 7Q10 flows are discounted.
 The Wells forebay exceeded 115% due to incoming TDG on 35 of those 41 days.
+This resulted in 6 days of noncompliance.
+This water quality parameter will require a Water Quality Attainment Plan (WQAP), per Section 3.0(5), above.